-Each school bases their tuition on whether you are attending a semester or quarter university.
+Each school bases its tuition on whether you are attending a semester or quarter university.
 Each semester/quarter they bill you your tuition.
 For in-state students, you usually get a good deal compared to those attending from out-of-state.
 They tend to pay double that of an in-state student.

 It also varies by major.
 If a student is majoring in the sciences, engineering, computing, pre-med, or fine arts, they will pay more than others.

 The College Board reported that the “moderate” budget for in-state public tuition for 2016-2017 was $24,610 where the budget for in-state private tuition was $49,320.
-In actuality, private schools will offer more money for grades and academics than public, so students are only paying an average of $27,800 for private tuition rates.
+In actuality, private schools will offer more money for grades and academics than the public, so students are only paying an average of $27,800 for private tuition rates.

 While most schools include fees into their tuition rates, it’s still important to plan for them because they could be less if you live off campus.
 Schools will charge fees for transportation to campus like buses, library use, student government, athletics, and labs.
-According to the College Board, without room and board, the average yearly tuition and fees is $9,410 for in-state students at a public university, and $32,410 for students at a private university.
+According to the College Board, without room and board, the average yearly tuition and fees are $9,410 for in-state students at a public university and $32,410 for students at a private university.

 Each college has a variety of dorm options with different meal plans for those who live on campus.
-The average housing and meal plan for a four-year public university is $10,440 and a private university is $11,890.
+The average housing and meal plan for a four-year public university are $10,440 and a private university is $11,890.